Covid Has Made It Harder to Be a Health-Care Worker. Now, Many Are Thinking of Quitting

 Advice for those considering a career move

-Still, the noble and rewarding factors that lead people into the medical profession cannot be ignored.
+Still, the rewarding factors that lead people into the medical profession cannot be ignored.

 Last year, even as the pandemic turned some away from the medical profession, it also attracted many more.